sakuraet/sakuraet.github.io/essays/final-project.md

 - Topic
 - RSVP options

-Users will also be able to mark favorite events and specify residence halls to receive more relevant recommendations.
+Users will be able to include their preferences, like their favorite event and their specific residence hall.
+This will allow the app to show more content relevant to them and give accurate recommendations.

 ---